 To facilitate this project, we will need to buy some new resources, move some things around on the playground and we will also require some loose parts.
 Loose parts are any materials that can be easily moved, combined, and incorporated into children's free play.

-In September, we would also like all children to have a pair of wellington boots in school and to bring a coat to school every day so that we can go out in all weathers and use all of our site.
+We would like all children to have a pair of wellington boots in school and to bring a coat to school every day so that we can go out in all weathers and use all of our site.
 If you have any spare wellington boots, we would be grateful of any donations.

 There will be more information to follow through the year when you will be invited to come and play with your children.